synergy-design-system/synergy-design-system/packages/metadata/data/layers/interface/component/component:syn-checkbox-group.md

 The layout of the checkbox group.
 This determines how the checkboxes are displayed.

-- `horizontal`: Radios are displayed in a row.
+- `horizontal`: Checkboxes are displayed in a row.
-- `vertical`: Radios are displayed in a column.
+- `vertical`: Checkboxes are displayed in a column.

 ### size